2020 Coffee Shop Industry Trends To Look Out For

-Coffee trends are constantly evolving, and whether you walk past a Starbucks every block or see the latest seasonal frappuccino on Instagram; it’s safe to say that America is a very caffeinated country.
-But it’s not just the US that’s throwing back cups of Joe; Finland, Norway, and The Netherlands make up the top three coffee consuming countries.
+Coffee trends are constantly evolving, and whether you walk past a Starbucks every block or see the latest seasonal frappuccino on Instagram; it’s safe to say that the United States is a very caffeinated country.
+But it’s not just the US that’s throwing back cups of Joe, it’s people all around the world; Finland, Norway, and The Netherlands make up the top three coffee consuming countries.

-So, with much of the world a buzz; what are the 2018 coffee trends shaping the coffee industry?
+So, with much of the world a buzz; what are the 2020 trends shaping the coffee industry?

 The third wave of coffee

-Second wave coffee was the movement of coffee as a necessity to a luxury, which welcomed a general increase in quality as well as speciality coffees.
-Now, as the industry enters the “Third Wave” there is going to be a huge emphasis on how consumers drink and think about coffee.
+Second wave coffee was the movement of coffee as a necessity to a luxury, which welcomed a general increase in quality as well as speciality coffee options like nitro coffee or blueberry-flavored coffee beans.
+Now, as the industry enters the “Third Wave” there is going to be a huge emphasis on the way people drink and think about their cup of coffee.

 Here is what we know about the third wave of coffee:

-Direct trade, when a roaster buys directly from the producer, is going to see growth in 2018.
+Direct trade, when a roaster buys directly from the producer, is going to see growth in 2020.
 Direct trade doesn’t just cut out the middle man, it implies a greater emphasis on quality, sustainability, and experimentation in brew methods.
-And all this will be sold at a premium price to consumers.
+And all this will be sold at a premium price to the market.

-The concept of customer service has evolved to focus on the customers’ experience and in response, roasters and coffee shops are making 2018 the year of the customer.
-From soliciting feedback to educating consumers about the story of their coffee – the third wave is about fostering a relationship between the consumer and their cup.
+The concept of customer service has evolved to focus on the customers’ experience and in response, roasters and coffee shops are making 2020 the year of the customer.
+From soliciting feedback to educating consumers about the story of their coffee – the third wave is about fostering a relationship between the consumer and their coffee drinks.

 Menu Trends: Aiming At Generation Y & Z